merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 #### Data Duplication Problem

 The AEMO records and updates data in a 5-minute interval regardless of changes occurred.
-Every 5 minutes, if there is no data change, there will be **at least** one entry added per **one** `DUID` and **one** `BIDTYPE`.
+Every 5 minutes, there will be **at least** one entry added per **one** `DUID` and **one** `BIDTYPE`.

 ![dup-2.png](docs/dup-2.png)

-However, since there are well over 1000 unique `DUIDs` being monitored daily, this results in a raw CSV with over **300,000** entries **per day**, each file takes around **70MB** of disk storage.
+However, since there are well over 1000 unique `DUIDs` being monitored daily, this results in the raw CSV containing over **300,000** entries **per day**, each file takes around **70MB** of disk storage.

 ![dup-1.png](docs/dup-1.png)

-Although equipped with a large amount of data, most of the raw CSV provide little to no useful information, since it is very difficult to detect actual data fluctuation and draw meaningful insight, as the frequency of data change is rather small *(not to mention there are repeated entries for `BIDTYPE` as well)*.
+Although equipped with a large amount of data, most of the raw CSV provide little to no useful information, since it is difficult to detect actual data fluctuation and draw meaningful insight, as the frequency of data change is rather small *(not to mention there are repeated entries for `BIDTYPE`)*.

-It is estimated that only around **1%** of the data entries present useful information to the client while the rest **99%** are bloated duplication.
+It is estimated that only around **1%** of the data entries present useful information to CAEEPR while the rest **99%** are duplication.

-The app aims to solve this problem by detecting and filtering out non-changing entries, by checking a combination of different attributes such as `LASTCHANGED`, `BANDAVAIL`, `PRICEBAND`, etc.
+The app aims to solve this problem by detecting and filtering non-changing entries, by checking a combination of different attributes such as `LASTCHANGED`, `BANDAVAIL`, `PRICEBAND`, etc.

 An example query of 2 `DUID` and 3 `BIDTYPE` in a range of 3 days *(over **1 million** rows of raw data)* returns a **12KB** Excel file *(size reduced nearly by **18000 times** from 3 raw CSVs)* with a total of **69** rows for both price and quantity data *(about **96%** debloated)*.